 What we're doing: West Kent is a values led organisation and honesty, flexibility and integrity are at the core of our values.
 Staff receive 'making the difference' training to make sure we have consistently high standards of customer service and that staff feel empowered to make a difference in all their interactions with residents.

 2. Communication: To send you clear, accessible and timely information on the issues that matter to you, including important information about your home and local community, how the organisation is working to address problems, how the organisation is run, and information about performance on key issues.

 What we're doing: We provide regular, transparent communications on multiple channels.
 We send Neighbourhood News to all residents three times a year and we use our digital channels to keep residents up to date.
-Our performance information and key information about West Kent is available on our website.
+Our West Kent is available on our website.

 3. Voice and influence: To seek and value the views of residents and use this information to inform decisions.
 Every individual resident should feel listened to on the issues that matter to them and speak without fear.

 What we're doing: West Kent have made it easy for residents to share their views and give us feedback in formal and informal ways.
 As well as sending out regular surveys, residents can find ways to get involved and share their views that work for them.

 4. Accountability: To allow residents to collectively work in partnership to independently scrutinise and hold their housing association to account for the decisions that affect the quality of homes and services.
 Resident will understand the impact of complaints.

 What we're doing: Involving residents at all levels of the organisation, including on West Kent's board which has resident board members.
 The scrutiny panel is provided with key performance information, including complaints and our response to them.
 They are supported to run independent, in-depth reviews of West Kent services and policies.
 We have introduced additional resident involvement options, such as resident inspectors, to give residents more ways to hold us to account.